yisibell/aidol-svg-icon/README.md

 </p>

+> WARNING: This Package is no longer maintained, Please use <a href="https://github.com/yisibell/vue-symbol-icon" target="_blank">vue-symbol-icon</a> instead.

 # @aidol/svg-icon

 A Vue **SVG Symbol icon** component for **svg-sprite-loader**, Easy to custom SVG icon 's `color` and `size`!!!